featherbear/UNSW-COMP6441/blog/__hugo/content/post/lec03.md

 Destroying a printed document [could be easy](https://featherbear.github.io/UNSW-COMP6441/blog/post/paper-shredders/).
 You'd [_just_](https://featherbear.github.io/UNSW-COMP6441/blog/post/paper-shredders/) cut it up... [\*cough\*](https://featherbear.github.io/UNSW-COMP6441/blog/post/paper-shredders/), but what about deleting digital data?

-On a storag medium, deleting a file from a disk only removes the file entry the directory table, _not_ the physical platten (or flash).
+On a storage medium, deleting a file from a disk only removes the file entry the directory table, _not_ the physical platten (or flash).
 You'd need to write to the platten in a lowlevel fashion...

 But what about online data?
 Once something goes online, you don't know what's been done with it.
 Deleting a post, doesn't truly remove it.
 It exists... just somewhere.